top of page

 Costumes: Mary Leopo

 Music and movement inspired by the traditional Nuevomexicano dances and music of Northern New Mexico including la Varceliana, la Camila, la Cuna, and the Matachines.
-Special thank you to Salvador Martínez-Baldenegro.
+Special thank you to Salvador Martínez-Baldenegro and Lucy Salazar.

 About Stories from Home